Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Conclusions

-Nevertheless, means to include physical states and their variation in the training data is promising in view of the extension of the method to the nonlinear case, which is subject of future work.
-In contrast to the linear case, the choice of the correct amplitudes of the boundary data in the oversampling problem or amplitudes of the edge modes when extending these into the respective subdomain poses a great challenge.
-Moreover, regarding the hyper-reduction methods referred to in \cref{sec:introduction}, usually a second projection subspace for the nonlinear term is needed.
-The choice of the snapshots for the second subspace --- in the context of solid mechanics this is a subspace for the stresses --- is not trivial and several approaches exist in the literature.
-Examples are the use of non-equilibrated snapshots of the Newton iteration~\cite{AmsallemEtAl2012} or the use of statically inadmissible stress approximations in addition to the equilibrated snapshots~\cite{HernandezOliverEtAl2014}.
+Means to include physical states and their variation in the training data is promising in view of the extension of the method to the nonlinear case, which was the motivation for this project and is also subject of future work.
+In contrast to the linear case, the choice of the correct amplitudes of the boundary data in the oversampling problem or amplitudes of the edge modes when extending these into the respective subdomains poses a great challenge.

-For an efficient reduction of nonlinear problems, an adaptive solution procedure is necessary due to the growing size of the local spaces and an optimal use of available resources.
-However, for fully localized problems, a reduction might be very challenging, such that a hybrid approach in which one can switch back to a FOM for certain subdomains depending on the deformation state is envisioned.
-To this end, the fine scale information contained in the reduced basis functions is needed to develop criteria for the transition from a ROM to a FOM which is possible with the proposed framework and planned as future work.
+Also, the extension to parameterized PDEs and development of an offline/online framework for application in a many-query context (e.\,g.\, uncertainty quantification) is interesting.
+Especially, in applications where e.\,g.\, material parameters or the geometry change only in small areas of the domain, the local reduced spaces in the remaining part of the domain might be re-used between different evaluations of the model.